 This approach enables some patients with rectal cancer to avoid surgery and the need for a colostomy – a bag worn outside the abdomen to collect waste.

 Radiation therapy is an important part of treatment for many patients with colorectal cancer.
 John Theurer Cancer Center provides the most advanced radiation therapy using state-of-the-art technology.
 You receive radiation that is precisely shaped to your tumor, to spare surrounding, healthy tissue and minimize side effects.
-Link: Learn about Precision Radiation Therapy
+Learn about precision radiation therapy.

 If colorectal cancer spreads beyond the large intestine, it often travels to the liver and can be difficult to treat.
 The experts at John Theurer Cancer Center offer advanced therapies for colorectal cancer metastases.